Blankjr/wlan-logger/README.md

 2. Enable USB debugging
 3. Connect device via USB
 4. Ensure device is recognized using `adb devices`
-5. Run the app using `npx expo run:android`
+5. Run the app using `npm run dev`

 ## Required Permissions
 The app requires the following Android permissions: